fledge-iot/fledge/docs/plugin_developers_guide/10_testing.rst

   - If using a south service to test your plugin set the environment variable VALGRIND_SOUTH to be the name of the service you just defined.

-  - Start Fledge using the fledge script in the scripts directory.
+  - Start Fledge using the *fledge* script in the scripts directory.

-  - Allow Fledge to run for some time, note that the service running under *valgrind* will run much more slowly that it does outside of *valgrind*.
+  - Allow Fledge to run for some time.
+Note that the service running under *valgrind* will run much more slowly that it does outside of *valgrind*.
 You may have to allow it to run for more time than expected.

   - Shutdown Fledge.
 Again this may take longer than normal.

-You will see a file created in your home directory called south.*serviceName*.valgrind.out.
+You will see a file created in your home directory called *south.serviceName.valgrind.out*.
 This is a text file that contains the result of running *valgrind*.
 Refer to the standard *valgrind* documentation for information on how to interpret this file.

 If developing a plugin to run in a north service, then the variable VALGRIND_NORTH should be set.

-Multiple services may be run under *valgrind* by setting the appropriate variable to be a coma separated list of service names.
+Multiple services may be run under *valgrind* by setting the appropriate variable to be a comma separated list of service names.

 Compiling under debug mode, by setting *CFLAGS=-DDebug* will allow *valgrind* to pinpoint memory leaks and corruptions to particular lines of your source code.